dpk4innov/dockerizing-python-flask-crud-app/README.md

 # dockerizing-python-flask-crud-app
-Keep the two folders and one file inside one root folder. go to the root folder.
+Keep the two folders and one file (app,db,docker-compose.yml)inside one root folder. go to the root folder.
 Login as root user.
 Run docker-compose up.